Canon T5i vs Fujifilm X-Pro1

-Both the T5i and the X-Pro1 have been discontinued, but can regularly be found used on eBay.
+Both the T5i and the X-Pro1 have been discontinued, but can regularly be found used on ebay.
 The X-Pro1 was replaced by the Fujifilm X-Pro2, while the T5i was followed by the Canon T6i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T5i Manual (free pdf) or the online Fujifilm X-Pro1 Manual.
+Further information on the features and operation of the T5i and X-Pro1 can be found, respectively, in the Canon T5i Manual (free pdf) or the online Fujifilm X-Pro1 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T5i or the Fujifilm X-Pro1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.